What is Retailtainment or experiential marketing?

 Farfetch Store of the Future

 Farfetch understood that technology is the future of retail and experiences are the future of marketing.
 So they connected the dots and created a mind-blowing experience for their customers by using augmented reality.
-In their London retail store, Farfetch provided screens, smart mirror and sign-in stations that let customers search for their shopping history and wishlists and managed to combine the convenience and speed of online shopping with the real feel of boutique shopping.
+In their London retail store, Farfetch provided screens, smart mirrors, and sign-in stations that let customers search for their shopping history and wishlists and managed to combine the convenience and speed of online shopping with the real feel of boutique shopping.
 Brilliant #retailtech!

 What can retailtainment do in Covid-19 times?